Docker-Daze/itu-minitwit/report/report.md

 **Risk matrix**
 ![Risk matrix](images/Risk_matrix.png)

 The application is secure against SQL injections.
 There is no public secrets and dependencies are up to date.
-Some ports requires login to access and droplets are secured by digitaloceans standard security.
+Some ports requires login to access and droplets are secured by Digital Ocean standard security.

 The biggest invulnerability is no failsafe against spamming and overloading the application with requests.